Battery233/llvm-pass/README.md

 # llvm-pass
-llvm passes for dead code elimination
+llvm pass for dead code elimination and some test cases.